ut-osa/nightcore-benchmarks/README.md

  99.999%   20.32ms
 100.000%   23.61ms
 ```
-We report the 50% and 99% values as median and tail latencies in the paper.
+We report the 50\% and 99\% percentile values as median and tail latencies in the paper.
 `run_all.sh` script conducts evaluations on various QPS targets.

-For each individual experiment, `expected_results` directory contains
-the expected experiment outputs by running `run_all.sh`.
+Experiment sub-directories ending with `singlenode` correspond to Nightcore results in Figure 7 the main paper.
+Experiment sub-directories ending with `4node` correspond to Nightcore (4 servers) results in Table 4 of the main paper.
+Note that `run_all.sh` scripts run less data points than presented in the paper, to allow a fast validation.
+But all `run_all.sh` scripts can be easily modified to collect more data points.

+We provide a helper script `scripts/collect_results` to print a summary of all experiment results.
+Meanwhile, `expected_results_summary.txt` gives the summary generated from our experiment runs.
+Details of our runs are stored in the `expected_results` directory within each experiment sub-directory.
+Note that these results are not the exact ones presented in the paper.

 ### License ###